 The suet will not break down completely, but this is normal and expected.
 It will melt into the pastry as it bakes.

 Add three-quarters of the water and mix with your fingers until the dough comes together in a soft non-sticky ball.
+If you need the remaining water, add a tablespoon at a time, so the dough doesn't become too sticky.

 Cover the dough with plastic wrap and leave it to rest for half an hour.

-Dust your work surface lightly with flour, and roll out the pastry into a rectangle large enough to cover your baking dish.
+Dust your work surface lightly with flour, and roll the pastry into a rectangle large enough to cover your baking dish.

 Use a fork to press the pastry against the sides of the pie dish.
 Trim away any excess pastry with a sharp knife.